IBM/trusted-service-identity/CONTRIBUTING.md

 If you are interested in contributing and developing the Trusted Service Identity follow the steps below.

-## Reporting security issues

-Our [maintainers](./MAINTAINERS.md) take security seriously.
-If you discover a security issue, please bring it to their attention right away!

-Please DO NOT file a public issue, they will be removed; instead please reach out to the maintainers privately.

-Security reports are greatly appreciated, and Trusted Service Identity team will publicly thank you for it.

 ## Prerequisites
 * Before starting, please make sure all the [Prerequisites](./README.md#prerequisites) are satisfied.